Diabetes Mellitus – Hyperglycemia/Hypoglycemia

-Diabetes mellitus is a disorder characterized by inadequate insulin production by the pancreas leading to compromised carbohydrate, fat and protein metabolism.
+Diabetes mellitus is a disorder characterized by inadequate insulin production by the pancreas leading to compromised carbohydrate, fat, and protein metabolism.
 If untreated, it leads to hyperglycemia (increased blood glucose levels).
 The most common type of diabetes in children is Type I diabetes (juvenile diabetes).
-There is little or no pancreatic ß cell function and thus daily injections of insulin are required.
+It is diagnosed in about 1 in 400 to 600 children and adolescents in the United States.18 There is little, or no pancreatic ß cell function and thus daily injections of insulin are required.
 Blood glucose levels are difficult to control leading to emergencies involving hyperglycemia or hypoglycemia (decreased blood glucose levels).

 In hyperglycemia, blood glucose levels are extremely elevated due to low or absent plasma insulin levels for a long period of time.
 Because of the absence of insulin, glucose cannot enter cells, forcing the cells to metabolize fat and proteins to produce glucose.
 In the process ketones and other metabolic acids are produced leading to a condition known as diabetic ketoacidosis which, if not treated over a period of days, can lead to coma and death.
 Because it takes several days for ketoacidosis to occur, hyperglycemic patients do not exhibit acute emergency symptoms.